vanheaven-ui/stealthist/README.md

 ### Testing <a name = "tests"></a>
 Jest was used to test the code contained herein.
-To run the test written in this project, then:
+To run the tests written in this project, then:
-- Type/copy `jest` in the terminal and strike `Enter`.
+- Type/copy `npm run test` into the terminal and strike `Enter`.

 ###  App <a name = "app"></a>
 With the installations above complete, you are set to use the code and locally run the HTML 5 RPG built in this repository.
 Follow these simple steps: